Travis Juvenile Board Plan

 the child’s parents/guardians shall be informed of the child’s right to request

 a court appointed attorney, if eligible.
-The Statement of Inability of Pay Costs of Court and Application Requesting
+The Statement of Inability of Pay Fees and Application Requesting

 Appointment of Counsel and Acknowledgement Form shall be provided to the